Maksims/web-udp-public/README.md

 ## Overview

-Web evolved over past years rapidly, improving networking capabilities using such technologies as: **WebSockets, WebRTC, HTTP/2, Server-Sent Events**.
+Web evolved over past years rapidly, improving networking capabilities using such technologies as: **WebSockets, WebRTC, HTTP/2, Server-Sent Events, QUIC**.

 Those technologies have own area of application and enabled web platform to have:
 1. Voice and video communication between browsers (WebRTC)
 2. Peer-to-peer data exchange (WebRTC)
 3. Real-time server-client communication (WebSockets)
 4. Faster website delivery (HTTP/2)
+5. Faster connection and transfer of data (QUIC)
-5. Efficient updating website content in real-time (Server-Sent Events)
+6. Efficient updating website content in real-time (Server-Sent Events)

 *and many more rich and powerful experiences*